 '''

-Default: enthalpy

-Format:

 % optType

-enthalpy (equivalent to Min_enthalpy)

-% EndOptType

-another example:

-% optType

 Min(bandgap-1.34)^2

 % EndOptType

 '''

 Note: In the latter case, we optimize a mathematical expression as the optType variable.
 The mathematical expression should be in parentheses and should be a valid MATLAB expression.
-The whole expression (including min\ and max\ if applicable) should be one unit, do NOT put blank space between the expression compartments.
-For example "(bandgap - 1.3) ^2" or min\ (bandgap-3) are NOT valid formats.
+The whole expression (including min and max if applicable) should be one unit, do NOT put blank space between the expression compartments.
+For example "(bandgap - 1.3) ^2" or min (bandgap-3) are NOT valid formats.

-Multiobjective (Pareto) optimizations are also available by specifying several fitnesses in the optType keyblock, e.g.,
+Multiobjective (Pareto) optimizations are also available by specifying several fitnesses in the optType keyblock, e.g., or

 '''

 % optType

 3 1

 % EndOptType

-or
+'''

+'''

 % optType

 max_Hardness enthalpy

 % EndOptType

 '''